Medical Image Analysis //

 Spatiotemporal fusion of imaging and genetic data: Each existing modality for imaging the living brain can only report upon a limited domain.
 For example, functional imaging provides information about dynamic blood flow changes in response to a stimulus, whereas electroencephalography (EEG) provides information about the electrical activity of the brain with centimeter spatial and millisecond temporal resolution.
 Finally, gene array imaging can assess specific differences at the chromosomal level that are present in individuals, some of which have functional consequences.
 Multiple imaging modalities are typically collected on the same set of individuals and methods to effectively combine these different types of information are developed by the MIA lab.

-In addition to the above main research areas, MIA is also interested in the following areas: analysis of complex-valued fMRI data, a unified framework for flexible brain image analysis, genetic markers of white matter integrity, image based classification and machine learning tools, and others.
+In addition to the above main research areas, MIA is also interested in the following areas: analysis of complex-valued fMRI data, development of data driven methods for brain image analysis, imaging genetics, image based classification and machine learning tools, and others.
 For further information about the MIA lab, to download software tools developed by MIA lab and for individual research interests of MIA lab’s researchers please visit the lab website.

 Current Research //